Villahermosa: Natural resources

-Villahermosa is located in the southeast of Mexico between the rivers Grijalva and Carrizal.
+Villahermosa is located in the southeast of Mexico, between the rivers Grijalva and Carrizal.
 The average elevation of the city is 10 meters above sea level.
-The city also has several lagoons, the largest and most important of them being La Laguna de las Ilusiones (Illusions Lagoon).
+The city also has several lagoons, the largest and most important of them being La Laguna de las Ilusiones ("Lagoon of Illusions").

 The most important city thoroughfares are Paseo Tabasco, Gregorio Méndez Avenue, the Periférico, Ruiz Cortines Avenue, and Pino Suárez Avenue.

 Climate

 Like most of Tabasco, Villahermosa has a tropical monsoon climate (Am).
-Temperatures during spring and summer seasons can reach upwards of 40°C (104 °F), with humidity levels hovering around 30% during the same period (for total humidity-adjusted temperatures in the high forties).
-During its short "winter", Villahermosa's climate is very humid but daytime temperatures decrease to around 28°C (82 °F).
+Temperatures during the spring and summer seasons can reach upwards of 40 °C (104 °F), with humidity levels hovering around 30% during the same period (for total humidity-adjusted temperatures in the high forties).
+During its short "winter", Villahermosa's climate is very humid but daytime temperatures decrease to around 28 °C (82 °F).

 In October 2007, Villahermosa suffered its worst flood in recorded history.
 Several hundred thousand people were displaced because of flooded homes.